rickardl/lambda-cloudfront-proxy/README.md

 This will be provided in a upcoming Terraform that deploys the above and deploys a version of a Lambda built using this framework.

-### Global / N.Virginia AWS Region only

-Lambda functions must be created in us-east-1 Region to be attached to CloudFront Distributions.

-This is the same restriction that applies to other attached to the global CDN, like SSL certificates stored in Amazon Certificate Managers to use https on custom domains.

-Make sure you deploy any resources in those regions if you want to interact with the Lambda@Edge.

 ### No environment for Lamba@Edge

 The configuration must be hardwired in the code or read from an S3 Bucket, as no environment variable is supported.